-The Catholic Community at Stanford presents a lecture by Catherine Murphy and Barbara Green on 22 April 2013.
+The Catholic Community at Stanford presents a lecture by Catherine Cornille on 13 May 2013.
 This is one of a series of talks in the course, offered Spring 2013.
 See the CTSF page for more information.

 The complete archive of Vatican II class (and Newman Night lectures and Vatican II Symposium) is available on our CCASweb channel.